How Much Can I Claim For A Manual Handling Accident?

 In many lifting-related accidents, the employer will be liable for compensation payouts.
 However, if the correct training and equipment was provided (or the safety guidelines were followed to the letter), the liability of the employer might be more difficult to prove.
 If you have injured yourself lifting and would like help in determining whether compensation is owed, you can call our team and discuss the matter.

-Manual handling injuries in healthcare workers are common.
+Manual handling accidents and subsequent injuries in healthcare workers are common, as the data from HSE shows.
 The need to lift, position, and manoeuvre patients can place a lot of strain on the worker’s body.
 In fact, lifting patients can lead to strained muscles, torn ligaments, lower back pain, and disc degeneration, among other issues.

 Health care workers should always be provided with adequate training on how to handle patients but this is not always the case.
 This increases the chances of accidents and, if you have injured yourself in such a manner, then seeking compensation may be necessary.